Paul D'Arbela

-Professor Paul George D'Arbela MBChB, FRCP, is a Ugandan physician, cardiologist, academic, and medical researcher.
+Paul George D'Arbela is a Ugandan physician, cardiologist, academic, and medical researcher.
 According to a 2008 published report, he is a professor of medicine and the dean of postgraduate studies at the Mother Kevin Postgraduate Medical School, based at St. Francis Hospital Nsambya in Nsambya, a neighborhood in Kampala.

 Education

 D'Arbela was educated at Namilyango Junior School from P1 to P4.
 He attended St. Peter's School Nsambya for P5.
 He transferred to Nkokonjeru Primary School in the middle of P5.
-The following year, he was moved to Jinja College, where he skipped P6.
+The following year, he was moved to Jinja, where he skipped P6.
 He attended P7 and P8 at Jinja College.

 In 1951, he was admitted to St. Mary's College Kisubi, for his secondary school education, from S1 to S6.
 While at Kisubi, he resided in Lourdel Hall.
 From Kisubi, he entered Makerere University Medical School to study medicine in 1957.
 He graduated with a Bachelor of Medicine and Bachelor of Surgery degree in 1962.

 He later went to London, England, for further studies at the Royal Postgraduate Medical School and at Hammersmith Hospital.
-While there, he became a Member of the Royal College of Physicians of the United Kingdom, specialising in cardiology.
+While there, he became a Member of the Royal College of Physicians of the United Kingdom, specializing in cardiology.
 Later, he was elected a Fellow of the Royal College of Physicians.